nora-anne/relative-habitability/README.md

 # Open Access Data

-For purposes of validation and continued research, it was important to publish the entire dataset in a machine readable format for anyone else to make use of.
+For purposes of validation and continued research, it was important to publish the entire dataset in a machine-readable format for anyone else to make use of.

+The format of various NumPy arrays worked well for my own analysis but does not prepare the results to be easily used and understood by a third party.
+Thus I used the script in `create_relhab_table.py` to load all of the relevant arrays, compile them together correctly into a table, and save that table in a machine-readable format.

+This script is for the relative habitability results.
+Given that the individual stability outcomes would also be useful for someone wishing to use their own habitability model or to make another use of the rich dataset I created, I also compiled those results into a machine-readable table.
+Both tables had readmes that carefully explained each column for maximum re-use capability.
+The tables and readmes were uploaded to the site Zenodo, which helps enable open science.
+Thus the tables are [freely available for download](http://dx.doi.org/10.5281/zenodo.6324216) and have their own DOI and can be used for additional science or for verification of my results.